PHO101B Beginning Photography - ONLINE CLASS - FALL 2022

 Letter Grade System:

-A – Mastery of the technical and conceptual issues within the Digital Darkroom,
+A – Mastery of the technical and conceptual photographic concepts.

-B – A strong grasp of the technical and conceptual issues within the
+B – A strong grasp of the technical and conceptual photographic concepts.
+Exploration of subject, composition, angles, texture, pattern.
+On-time participation and attendance.

-Students are responsible for backing up all Projects and exercises through the last day of the semester.
+Students are responsible for backing up all images, projects and exercises through the last day of the semester.

 Do keep all files, prints, papers and quizzes returned to you so that any discrepancies can be easily and fairly straightened out.
 Except in cases of actual error, final grades are permanent.